Presidential transition of Franklin D. Roosevelt

 The presidential transition of Franklin D. Roosevelt began when he won the United States 1932 United States presidential election, becoming the president-elect of the United States, and ended when Roosevelt was inaugurated at noon EST on March 4, 1933.

 At the time that Roosevelt's occurred, the term "presidential transition" had yet to be widely applied to the period between an individual's election as president of the United States and their assumption of the office.

-The transition has been regarded as a rough transition, with tremendous tensions between president-elect Roosevelt and outgoing president Herbert Hoover, whom Roosevelt had defeated in the election.
+The transition has been regarded as a rough one, with tremendous tensions between president-elect Roosevelt and outgoing president Herbert Hoover, whom Roosevelt had defeated in the election.
 It took place against the backdrop of the Great Depression.

 Roosevelt's election victory

 Roosevelt won a landslide victory over the incumbent Hoover in the 1932 presidential election.
-From his residence in California, Hoover sent Roosevelt a concession telegram at 10pm Pacific time.
+From his residence in California, Hoover sent Roosevelt a concession by way of telegram at 10pm Pacific time.
+In the telegram, he promised, "in the common purpose of all of us, I shall dedicate myself to every possible helpful effort."

 Advisors to the transition

 Roosevelt was advised by members of his "Brain Trust".
 Also advising Roosevelt were aides such as Louis McHenry Howe.
 Additionally, friends and associates such as Edward J. Flynn, Joseph P. Kennedy Sr., Jesse I. Straus, Frank C. Walker, and William H. Woodin advised Roosevelt during the transition.
 Working out of the Roosevelt campaign's national headquarters at the New York Biltmore Hotel was Chair of the Democratic National Committee James Farley.
 Initially, for daily help in Albany, while he was finishing his tenure as governor of New York before January, Roosevelt was assisted by governor's counsel Samuel Rosenman.
 Also providing some assistance to Roosevelt's transition were James F. Byrnes, Homer Cummings, Josephus Daniels, Lewis W. Douglas, Felix Frankfurter, Edward M. House, Daniel Roper, and Swagar Sherley.